jina-ai/finetuner/docs/notebooks/image_to_image.md

 <!-- #region id="mUoY1jq0klwk" -->
 ## Backbone model
 Now let's see which backbone models we can use.
-You can see available models by calling `finetuner.describe_models()`.
+You can see all the available models by calling `finetuner.describe_models()`.

 For this example, we're gonna go with `resnet50`.